dotnet/AspNetCore.Docs/CONTRIBUTING.md

 5. Navigate to one of the main project subdirectories in the Docs repo - such as `mvc`, `aspnet`, or `webhooks`.

-6. Run the `make.bat` file using `html` argument to build the stand-alone version of the project in question.
+6. Use the `make` build script appropriate for your system passing the `html` argument to build the stand-alone version of the project in question.

     ```make html```